azu/reference-promises-spec/README.md

 npm run update-readme
 ```

-- `url_list.txt` is pec list.
+- `url_list.txt` is spec list.
 These are  defined in biblio.json.
 - `exception_spec.json` is spec list.
 These are not defined in biblio.json.

 ## Contributing